esteban-aristizabal/kushki-java-fix/docs/README.md

 `build/libs`

 #### `03-distribute.sh`
+**This is a manual step, triggered only after the new features have been approved.**

 The `jar` from the previous step is copied to the `out/artifacts/Kushki_jar/` folder using the pipeline number to identify it.
 The latest version, `Kushki.jar`, is overwritten with the newly created one.
 Then these files are added to Git and pushed.